 Connect a 20+ foot trailer to a truck and you have a pretty long setup.
 The longer you are, the harder everything is.
 Getting into gas stations.
 Merging in traffic.
 Finding a place to park.
 Everything.

 My setup of pulling a 24' trailer behind a massive Ford Raptor put me at about 44' of length.
 Not many motorhomes are THAT long!

 When you pull a trailer, there is always a chance of sway happening on the road.
 This is dangerous and at best, is disconcerting.

-There are ways to minimize it, for sure.
+There are ways to minimize it, for sure (by using a trailer hitch with sway bars).
 But you won't have any issue of sway with a motorhome.